About Shireen Qudosi

 Shireen Qudosi is an American writer and strategist.
 She specializes in analyzing the leadership and ideology of transnational and U.S. based Muslim organizations.
 She was named one of the top ten North American Muslim Reformers in 2011.

-Her writing has been featured in The Federalist, CounterJihad.com, The Present Danger, The Middle East Forum, The Times of Israel, The Clarion Project, and Fox News.
-She’s appeared on Fox Business’ Varney and Company to discuss free speech violations against Muslim Reformers and critical thinkers, and has been interviewed by The Hill and The Times of India as a Muslim Reformer.
+Her writing has been featured in The Federalist, On Being, Women in the World, The Hill, The Middle East Forum, The Clarion Project, and more.
+She’s appeared on Fox Business’ Varney and Company to discuss free speech violations against Muslim Reformers and critical thinkers, and has been interviewed by The Hill and The Times of India and Reformer Magazine as a Muslim Reformer.

 Her keynote writings also include an in-depth assessment on the War on Terror through the lens of WWII and a two-hour exclusive interview with radical Imam Abu Taubah, who was linked to Orlando Shooter Omar Mateen.
 In 2016, testified before the House Homeland Security Committee Hearing on radical Islam, offering a powerful testimony that tied the current crisis to Islam’s origin story.